MduduziSB/AirBnB_clone_v3/README.md

 # AirBnB Clone - The Console
-Designing a RESTful API with Python and Flask using AirBnB project
+Designing a RESTful API with Python and Flask for the Airbnb Project

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)